Scroll Top

 Saturday, November 16, 7pm

-Get a sneak peak of the company’s ongoing project, in which they investigate Bram Stoker’s novel Dracula, weaving together a unique blend of Jewish historical investigation and heightened theatricality to create a new work from the core of the classic text.
+Get a sneak peak of the company’s in-process project, in which they investigate Bram Stoker’s novel Dracula, weaving together a unique blend of Jewish historical investigation and heightened theatricality to create a new work from the core of the classic text.

 Click here to learn more.